 Our Board of Directors are made up of committed individuals and we are extremely grateful to them for their time, expertise and support.

 We are also very fortunate to have both the support of the Ministry of Law, as well as the National University of Singapore.

-Marcus Lim – Executive Director
+Marcus Lim – Chief Executive Officer